lcdm-uiuc/cs199-sp17/Labs/Lab4/README.md

         ```
         yarn logs -applicationId <YOUR_APPLICATION_ID> | grep -A 50 Traceback
         ```

+    * *NOTE*: In cluster mode, normal IO operations like opening files will behave unexpectedly!
+This is because you're not guaranteed which node the driver will run on.
+You must use the PySpark API for saving files to get reliable results.
+You also have to coalesce your RDD into one partition before asking PySpark to write to a file (why do you think this is?).
+Additionally, you should save your results to HDFS.

+        ```python
+        <my_rdd>.coalesce(1).saveAsTextFile('hdfs:///user/MY_USERNAME/foo')
+        ```

 #### `--num-executors`
 This option lets you set the number of executors that your job will have.
 A good rule of thumb is to have as many executors as the maximum number of partitions an RDD will have during a Spark job (this heuristic holds better for simple jobs, but falls apart as the complexity of your job increases).